Student Research Paper

 This is the author's version of the work.
 This publication appears in Gettysburg College's institutional repository by permission of the copyright owner for personal use, not for redistribution.

-Environmental Education Commons, Environmental Health and Protection Commons, Environmental Monitoring Commons, Environmental Policy Commons, Environmental Studies Commons, Military Studies Commons, Peace and Conflict Studies Commons, Political Science Commons, Sociology Commons
+Environmental Education Commons, Environmental Health and Protection Commons, Environmental Monitoring Commons, Environmental Policy Commons, Environmental Studies Commons, Military and Veterans Studies Commons, Peace and Conflict Studies Commons, Political Science Commons, Sociology Commons